doohinkus/queue-js/README.md

 ## Why?

 Many algorithms use FIFO queues.
 Although javascript has build in methods for FIFO, the terms seem somewhat cryptic to me.
-Whenever I needed to add a queue, I found myself seraching MDN for the correct array methods.
+Whenever I needed to add a queue, I found myself searching MDN for the correct array methods.
 As a result, I decided to write a very simple library / adapter to make working with queues a little easier.
 Now when I want to use a queue, I can simple install this package.

 ## How to install